jimr/Shetphone/README.rst

 TODO
 ====

+* Route status messages to rooms by incoming number rather than broadcasting the ``status`` event.
+Currently, all connected clients will get all status messages, which would clearly be confusing.
 * Might be useful to pass incoming calls to more than one client.
 Not my use-case, but Twilio supports it.
 * Allow multiple outgoing caller IDs per connected client, maybe switching between them depending on the country of the target.